-A Building Warrant of Fitness (BWoF) is official written confirmation that the ‘specified systems’ in a building (listed on a Compliance Schedule) are properly maintained to a high standard and regularly tested to ensure the safety of those who enter the building.
-More precisely, it signals that the owner has maintained (or has employed qualified people to maintain) the systems to the required standard during the previous year.
+A Building Warrant of Fitness (BWoF) is official written confirmation that the specified systems in a building (listed on a Compliance Schedule) are properly maintained to a high standard and regularly tested to ensure the safety of those who enter the building.
+It shows that the owner has maintained (or has employed qualified people to maintain) the systems to the required standard during the previous year.

 Every 12 months, on the anniversary of the day the Compliance Schedule was issued, the building owner must send us:

 - a completed BWoF (PDF 122 kb)

 - a statement (on a Form 12A) from an independent qualified person that the inspection, maintenance and reporting procedures for each specified system have been fully complied with